Mark Hamilton (baseball): Draft and minor leagues

-Hamilton was selected by the Cardinals in the second round of the 2006 Major League Baseball Draft, which was a supplemental pick for loss of free agent infielder Abraham Núñez.
+Hamilton was selected by the Cardinals in the second round of the 2006 Major League Baseball draft, which was a supplemental pick for loss of free agent infielder Abraham Núñez.
 He was added to the Cardinals' 40-man roster following the 2009 season to protect him from the Rule 5 Draft.
 Mark played with the St. Louis, Boston, and Atlanta organization across nine seasons, where he hit over 100 home runs while driving in over 450 runs (RBIs).
-He was a member of the 2009 Pacific Coast League Champion Memphis Redbirds.
+He was a member of several playoff teams throughout his minor league career including the 2009 Pacific Coast League Champion Memphis Redbirds.

 St. Louis Cardinals

 On September 18, Hamilton's contract was purchased by the Cardinals and he was promoted to the major leagues.
 A year later after his debut, the Cardinals advanced to the postseason and eventually won the 2011 World Series over the Texas Rangers.

 Hamilton was optioned to Triple-A to begin the 2012 season and was released from the Cardinals organization on August 18, 2012.